-Lever’s Job Posting Dashboards allow you to centralize all data about a published, internal or closed job posting into a single report.
-With job posting dashboards, you can easily assess the progress of a posting, gain deeper insight into hiring trends using predictive analytics and visualize key recruitment metrics.
+Lever’s Job postings dashboard allows you to centralize all data about a published, internal or closed job posting into a single report.
+With the job postings dashboard, you can easily assess the progress of a posting, gain deeper insight into hiring trends using predictive analytics, and visualize key recruitment metrics.
 Reader of this article will learn about the information shown in the nine areas of this dashboard:

 Part 1: High-level summary totals